hdShang/arxiv-daily/docs/cs-CL/2025-12-21/papers/251217738v1-when-the-gold-standard-isnt-necessarily-standard-challenges-of-evalu.md

 ---
 layout: default
-title: When the Gold Standard isn't Necessarily Standard: Challenges of Evaluating the Translation of User-Generated Content
+title: "When the Gold Standard isn't Necessarily Standard: Challenges of Evaluating the Translation of User-Generated Content"
 ---

 # When the Gold Standard isn't Necessarily Standard: Challenges of Evaluating the Translation of User-Generated Content